Your business value

 You should always generate more value than the perks the company puts on the table.

-When you start a new job, on day 1 you're generating very small value for the business in terms of solving problems that generates revenue.
+On day one of starting a new job, you're typically generating zero value for the business in terms of solving customer problems.

 Regardless, you are paid your full salary.

-The company is taking a bet on you. 💸 The hope is that at some point you generate more value than the salary, perks, and other expenses: workspace, computer, internet, coffee, etc.
+The company is taking a bet on you. 💸 The hope is that at some point you generate more value than the salary, perks, and other expenses: workspace, computer, internet, coffee, management overhead, etc.

-This post is part 1 of a small series that explores this mental model with a follow up that talks about how to take advantage of this fact to optimize your career growth so that you're always generating more value by accelerating your growth, learning, and compensation.
+This post is part 1 of a short series that explores this mental model.
+A follow up post digs into how to take advantage of this model to optimize your growth by always staying above the curve.
+As a side effect, your compensation usually follows.

-Since I've applied this strategy, my salary has tripled and I went up the ladder, so I truly believe in this mental model at an individual level despite being difficult to quantify: Value > Cost
+Since I've applied this strategy, my salary has tripled, and I went up the ladder that allows me to deliver more impact and stay relevant in the job market.
+I truly believe in this mental model at an individual level despite being difficult to quantify.

 🤖🚫 No generative AI was used to create this content.
 This page is only intended for human consumption and is NOT allowed to be used for machine training including but not limited to LLMs.
 Copyright (C) 2025 Alex Ewerlöf.
 All rights reserved. (why?)